-Installing the Cell

-Refer to Figures 2.16, 2.17, 2.23 and 2.24 while installing the 1600°C DTA Cell with the furnace tube in place.

-1. Slowly lower the furnace over the furnace tube, and using the guide pins on the furnace base, seat the furnace on the furnace base (see Figure 2.23).

-If the furnace assembly does not slide easily over the furnace tube, call your TA Instruments service representative.
+Installing the Cell Refer to Figures 2.12, 2.13, and 2.18, while installing the 1600°C DTA Cell with the furnace tube in place.
+1. Place the DTA furnace base on the 2910 instrument, using the alignment pins on the instrument as guides.
+Firmly seat the furnace base on the instrument.
+2. Secure the furnace base to the 2910 instru- ment (and the bell jar to the furnace base) by firmly and evenly tightening the two larger hold-down screws supplied with the DTA. ◆ CAUTION: Do not use the hold-down screws that come with the DSC cell.
+3. Slowly lower the furnace over the furnace tube, and using the guide pins on the furnace base, seat the furnace on the furnace base (see Figure 2.18). ◆ CAUTION: If the furnace assembly does not slide easily over the furnace tube, call your TA Instruments service representative.
 Do not force the furnace assembly over the furnace tube.

-Figure 2.23 Installing the DTA Furnace Assembly
+Figure 2.18 Installing the DTA Furnace Assembly